Applesauce Jello Recipe (Strawberry)

 Recipe

-• Prep Time: 5
+Prep Time: 5 minutes

-• Cook Time: 120
+Cook Time: 10 minutes

-• Total Time: 125
+Total Time: 15 minutes

 Ingredients

-• 2 cups applesauce, unsweetened, without added Vitamin C
+• 2 cups applesauce unsweetened, without added Vitamin C

 • 1 cup whipped topping